-Students who are absent from class for any reason (e.g., COVID, other illness or injury, family situation) and who require consideration for missed academic work should report their absence through the online absence declaration (see screenshots below).
+Students who are absent from class for any reason (e.g., health condition (e.g., COVID) or injury, family emergency, bereavement) and who require consideration for missed academic work should report their absence through the online absence declaration (see screenshots below).
 The declaration is available on ACORN under the Profile and Settings menu.
-Please review the ACORN how-to for a step-by-step guide on how to submit an Absence Declaration.
+Please review the ACORN how-to for a step-by-step guide on how to submit an Absence Declaration (see "How do I declare an absence?").
 If for any reason you are unable to submit your declaration, reach out to your College Registrar's Office to ask for their advice and help.
-Students should also advise their instructor of their absence.
+Students should also advise their instructor of their absence and attach your receipt for the absence declaration.
+This will be sent to your U of T email address as well as to email addresses you provided in the declaration.